 Volunteers for Outdoor Colorado

 Volunteers for Outdoor Colorado relies on thousands of volunteers annually for outdoor stewardship projects.
 For corporate teams, VOC can customize a "Stewardship with a Team" (SWAT) project based on your group's needs.
 Projects may include existing trail maintenance, new trail construction, ecological restoration, park and open space improvements or other areas of need.
 Please note that these SWAT projects require a minimum donation to address the additional coordination, logistics and supplies needed.
-Learn more and fill out an application.
+Start planning your corporate team building by filling out an application.

 Group size: 15 and up